con-dog/hack_emulator_c/README.md

 ## Difference to other Emulator projects
 - No external dependencies (so far)
 - Start with a single software defined NAND gate in C
-  - EVERYTHING is built from this base chip
+  - EVERYTHING is built from this base chip - everything
 - Don't use certain programming utilities: boolean logic operators, bitwise logic operators etc
   - Instead we leverage the gates/chips to implement such logic
-- I build more and more base chips from the NAND gate
+- Build more and more base chips from the NAND gate
   - Simple gates: OR, AND, NOT, XOR
   - Simple chips: DMux, Mux
   - 16 bit variants